-Many of the world’s great flood myths (of which there are many) are thought to come from the real life story of Aquarius, from Sumeria and Gilgamesh, to ancient Greece, Deucalion, and the Old Testament and Noah’s Ark.
+Many of the world’s great flood myths (of which there are many) are thought to come from the real life story of the worst that Aquarius can do, as seen from the human point of view at least, from Sumeria and Gilgamesh, to ancient Greece, the story of Deucalion, and the Old Testament and Noah’s Ark.

 Planetary aspects: Saturn and Uranus

-Aquarius is a fixed air sign.
-Its traditional ruler is the same as Capricorn; Saturn, stern planet of self-reliance, self-discipline, duty, responsibility, conservation, patience, limitations and restrictions.
+The traditional ruler of Aquarius is the same as Capricorn.
+It is Saturn, stern planet of order, finding one’s place in the order, self-reliance, self-discipline, duty, responsibility, conservation, patience, limitations and restrictions.
 Not all astrologers accept modern planetary rulers but for those who do work with them, the modern ruler, Uranus, planet of innovation and rebellion, is Saturn’s opposite, reflecting an essential polarity or apparent contradiction in these natives; at the same time conservative and fixed in their habits, and somewhat quirky or even eccentric in presentation, communication or behaviour.

 The Aquarius Archetype